elear-solutions/cococlientsdk-swift-framework/README.md

 # cococlientsdk-swift-framework

 Swift wrappers around libcococlientsdk.so
-Swift wrapper which can be used rapid develop of COCO applications on iOS and macOS platform.
+Swift wrapper which can be used for rapid development of COCO applications on iOS and macOS platform.

 ## Setup